-The newly renovated Martin Luther King, Jr. Library is located on the main campus in a two-level facility in the center of the megastructure and maintains a collection of more than 90,000 volumes, over 400 periodicals, thousands of microfilms, as well as hundreds of videocassettes, filmstrips, slide/cassettes, and 16mm film programs.
-The West Essex Campus library has more than 11,000 volumes and a comparable collection of non-print media programs.
+The Martin Luther King, Jr. Library is located on the main campus in a two-level facility in the center of the megastructure and maintains a collection of more than 100,000 volumes, over 400 periodicals, thousands of microfilms, as well as hundreds of videocassettes, filmstrips, slide/cassettes, and 16mm film programs.
+The West Essex Campus library has more than 12,000 volumes and a comparable collection of non-print media programs.
 The holdings of both libraries are accessed via automated online public-access catalog stations.
 The collection is designed to meet the academic, informational, cultural, and recreational needs of Essex County College students and the community.
 Professional librarians are available at both facilities.
 They teach students the rudiments of general research and the use of special indexes and databases.
 The main library includes a computer laboratory for teaching students information literacy.
+There is also a reference library at the College's Police Academy in Cedar Grove.